pvcraven/arcade_book/source/labs/lab_06_text_adventure/adventure.rst

 As a reminder, at the end of the year I do scan for duplicate homework.
 I keep all homework assignments from prior semesters, and assignments from non-Simpson students that I find on-line.
+I run a program that scans for duplicates.
 Make sure your work is your own.

 1. Create a ``main`` function and call the ``main`` function.
 2. In the ``main`` function, create an empty array called ``room_list``.
+    If you've forgotten, see :ref:`create-an-empty-list`.
 3. Create a variable called ``room``.
 Set it equal to an array with five elements.
     For the first element, create a string with a description of your first room.
     The last four elements will be the number of the next room if the user goes